 The idea of spending Christmas with my mum is the worst thing I can think of.
 It’s hard to be around my mum because of her views, and as a result, it doesn’t take long for us to argue with each other.
 Stress I don’t need.
 Even talking to her on the phone is bad for my mental health, due to her sheer lack of empathy.

 Nowadays I have little choice in the matter, since being with my partner.
 The first few years of being together, and when we were friends, they would come to mine for Christmas because they wanted to avoid spending it with their family.
 Also because I never stayed over at anyone else’s place.

 The last few years I’ve been going to my partners so that their family could drive down on Christmas day, have dinner, and generally spend time together.
-But they’d only come down for the day, otherwise I’d probably would find a way to avoid it.
+But they’d only come down for the day, otherwise, I’d probably find a way to avoid it.

 This year, however, it’s going to be just the two of us for Christmas Day.
 However, we have to visit my partner’s family a couple of days after instead.

 I still hate sleeping over at other people’s places, even my partners.
 I don’t tend to have a good night’s sleep, I feel awkward being in someone else’s place, my anxiety runs high due to worrying about breaking out in spots, and I can’t drink alcohol because the day after it often causes a spike in my anxiety which makes it hard to leave.